zangassis/zangassis/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Assis Zang and I am currently working with systems development on the .Net platform with SQL Server.
+<strong>My name is Assis Zang and I am currently working with systems development on the .Net platform with SQL Server.
 I study web development with a focus on Javascript and its frameworks like React and Next.js.
-I'm also always moving here and there in the css of some layout 👨🏻‍💻
+I'm also always moving here and there in the css of some layout 👨🏻‍💻</strong>

 💬 Contact me: assiszang@gmail.com